SCHOOL HOURS AND ROUTINES, HEALTH, EMERGENCIES & FAQS

 All absences must be notified in writing, it is a legal requirement for schools to take the register twice a day and to know where pupils are at any given time.

 The School Office issues an individual invoice at the end of each term.
 This is usually sent home via pupil post on the last day of term in an envelope which would also contain a school report in the summer term and any other relevant information for that child.
-Usually school notices like future dates are sent out via the eldest sibling in school.
+Usually school notices, such as a diary dates list, are also sent out via the eldest sibling in school.

 The school fees are revised once a year in line with the government's publication of teachers' salaries.
 Parents are sent a letter at the end of the previous Spring Term with a list of fees for the following academic year.

-The school invoice will include tuition fees and school lunches, games as well as Dance.
-However other extra-curricular activities such as individual music lessons and Technokids are payable direct to the individuals concerned.
+The school invoice will include tuition fees and school lunches, swimming and games as well as some clubs.
+However other extra-curricular activities, such as individual music lessons and Technokids, are payable direct to the individuals concerned.

-Broomfield House School operates an 'opt-out' school fee protection policy in conjunction with HSBC.
+Broomfield House School operates an 'opt-out' school fee protection policy in conjunction with AON Insurance.

 HEALTH INFORMATION FOR PARENTS & TEACHERS